nlft/learning-c/README.md

 # learning-c
-Learning to Program in C
+## Learning to Program in C ##

+Some programs and notes about learning to program in C